The TIG welding process is a highly sophisticated, precise, and versatile arc welding method that joins almost all metals.

 - No spatter or smoke

-- It doesn’t require flux or slag
+- Doesn’t require flux or slag

 - Allows welding in all positions